-The parts and accessories provided by the aftermarket vendors often take lesser time to install and increases worker productivity.
-High productivity and efficiency are necessities for construction companies to meet project timelines.
-For instance, in July 2018, CARE Ratings stated that nearly 75% of the central infrastructure projects are delayed in India.
-Aftermarket accessories, such as tool tray, help workers and operators to store their tools and fasteners in a convenient place, thus providing safe working conditions at elevated heights.
+Aftermarket accessories, such as tool trays, help workers and operators to store their tools and fasteners in a convenient place, thus providing safe working conditions at elevated heights.
 Access decks attached to lift platforms provide an elevated 1m platform above the normal platform, allowing them to reach restricted spaces.

-The availability of low-quality counterfeit parts and accessories for AWPs creates a hindrance for the aftermarket.
 Installation of low-quality parts often results in accidents or mishaps, thus hampering the growth of aftermarket products.
 To protect workers from accidents, construction & rental companies rely on OEMs to provide equipment and accessories.
-Additionally, the COVID-19 pandemic will also create restrictions for this market due to the halt of infrastructure projects to prevent the spread of the virus across the globe.
+Moreover, the availability of low-quality counterfeit parts and accessories for AWPs is emerging as a challenge for the market growth.

-The platform mesh segment will experience significant growth during the forecast timeline owing to its benefits in the MEWPs.
-It provides a screen outside the platform that helps in preventing objects and tools from falling at aerial worksites, which can endanger workers.
-Broad Carriers attached to the sides of scissor lift platforms will also experience steady growth.
-It aids in holding tools and piping to free up space on the platform, further reducing trip hazards for operators.
+The platform mesh segment will gain a significant momentum during the forecast timeline, owing to its benefits in the mobile elevating work platforms.
+It provides a screen outside the platform that helps in preventing objects and tools from falling at aerial worksites, which can be life threatening for workers.

 The AWP aftermarket includes several regional and international players providing parts, accessories, installation, and maintenance services for lifting machines.
 Some of the key players include Genie, JLG industries, AE Filters, Mitra Setia Group, Curtiss Wright, TVH, SkyGuard, MECAWP, and Provincial-Lift.
-These companies have relied on product innovation to acquire a higher market share.
-For instance, in March 2020, Genie launched the Genie Lift Tools 13 Ft Platform that enables operators to get more work done while operating at aerial heights.
-The platform increases work productivity by decreasing work time interruptions.
+These companies have relied on product innovations and acquisitions and collaborations to acquire a higher market share.
+To illustrate, in 2022, JLG Industries, Inc and RE2 Robotics announced entering into a strategic partnership to bring robotics to access equipment in an effort to improve productivity and operator safety.

 The above information has been provided for the following regions and countries: